ZapDissaster/smp2mp3/README.md

 - BASS (https://www.un4seen.com/): Library used to play the audio files.
 BASS is free for non-commercial use.
 If you are a non-commercial entity (eg. an individual) and you are not making any money from your product (through sales, advertising, etc), then you can use BASS in it for free.

-- MP3Gain (http://mp3gain.sourceforge.net/): Program used to normalize mp3 files.
+- MP3Gain (http://mp3gain.sourceforge.net/): Program used for lossless normalization of mp3 files.
 No license info found.